OttomanDeveloper/firebase_cloud_messaging_flutter/README.md

 Send messages with Firebase Cloud Messaging from your dart backend!

-Created using the HTTPv1 API of Firebase Cloud Messaging - you can find more on their [website](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages).
+Created using the HTTPv1 API of Firebase Cloud Messaging - you can find more on their [Firebase Cloud Messaging API Docs](https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages).

 Not affiliated in any way with the official Firebase team or Google.
 We just trying to help flutter & dart developers to send messages without using any external server.